 Corneal refractive surgery alters the curvature of the cornea to focus light more precisely on the retina.
 (See Overview of Refractive Error Overview of Refractive Error In the emmetropic (normally refracted) eye, entering light rays are focused on the retina by the cornea and the lens, creating a sharp image that is transmitted to the brain.
 The lens is elastic... read more .)
 The goal of refractive surgery is to decrease dependence on eyeglasses or contact lenses.
-Most people who undergo refractive surgery achieve this goal; about 95% do not need corrective lenses for distance vision.
+Most people who undergo refractive surgery achieve this goal; > 95% do not need corrective lenses for distance vision.

 Ideal candidates for refractive surgery are healthy people aged 18 and older with healthy eyes who are not satisfied wearing eyeglasses or contact lenses.